CSCI 151 Lab: The Sortimator

 Your first sorting algorithm to implement is insertion sort.
 Since we already implemented this algorithm together in class, the focus is on becoming familiar with the particular framework used for this lab, and practicing translating our detailed pseudocode into actual working Java code.

-Create a new class called InsertionSorter
+Create a new class called InsertionSorter.
+To fit into the Sortimator

-hierarchy, it will need to extend the generic Sorter
+hierarchy, it will need to extend the generic Sorter class.
+Also, the

-will need to extend the Comparable
+generic type E will need to extend the Comparable interface.

 The name of your class should be something like